RomainBuono/RollerClustR/USERGUIDE.md

 synthetic_var <- pca$x[, 1]  # First PC
 ```

+### Q: How is VAR_KMEANS different from standard K-means?

+**A**: VAR_KMEANS clusters **variables** (not observations) using the Vigneau & Qannari algorithm.
+Cluster centers are represented by 1st principal components, and the algorithm maximizes sum of squared correlations (r²) instead of minimizing distances.

 ### Q: How is TandemVarClust different from standard MCA + HAC?

 **A**: TandemVarClust operates at the **modality level**, not observation level.
 Observations are then assigned to modality clusters using the Dice similarity index, providing a mathematically sound assignment method.